robertorcosta/azure-docs.pt-br/articles/cognitive-services/Speech-Service/support.md

 **Contexto adicional**

  - Mensagens de erro, informações de log, rastreamento ...
- - Se você relatar um erro para uma interação de serviço específica, relate a SessionId e a hora (incluindo o fuso horário) dos incidentes relatados.
+ - If you report an error for a specific service interaction, report the SessionId and time (incl. timezone) of the reported incidents.
 A SessionId é informada em todos os retornos de chamada/eventos que você receber.
  - Quaisquer outras informações adicionais